kovidgoyal/calibre/manual/regexp_quick_reference.rst

 -----------

 The ``|`` character in a regular expression is a logical ``OR``.
-It means that either the preceeding or the follwoing expression can match.
+It means that either the preceding or the following expression can match.

 Exclusion
 ---------